-Through our ownership of the APW Group, we are one of the largest international aggregators of rental streams underlying wireless and other essential communications infrastructure sites through the acquisition of real property interests and contractual rights.
+Through our ownership of AP Wireless, we are one of the largest international aggregators of rental streams underlying wireless and other essential communications infrastructure sites through the acquisition of real property interests and contractual rights.
 We purchase, primarily for a lump sum, the right to receive future rental payments generated pursuant to an existing ground, rooftop or other communications infrastructure lease (and any subsequent lease or extension or amendment thereof) between a property owner and an owner of a wireless tower, antennae or other essential communications infrastructure (each such lease, a "Tenant Lease").
 Typically, we acquire the rental streams by way of a purchase of a real property interest in the land underlying the wireless tower, antennae or other essential communications infrastructure, most commonly easements, usufructs, leasehold and sub-leasehold interests, or fee simple interests, each of which provide us with the right to receive all communications rents relating to the property, including the rents from the Tenant Lease.
 In addition, we purchase contractual interests, such as an assignment of rents, either in conjunction with the property interest or as a stand-alone right.

-As of December 31, 2021 and 2020, we had interests in 8,186 and 7,189 leases that generate rents for us, respectively.
-These leases related to properties that were situated on 6,211 and 5,427 different communications sites, respectively, throughout the United States and 19 other countries.
-Our revenue was \$103.6 million for the year ended December 31, 2021.
-As of December 31, 2021, annualized contractual revenue from the rents expected to be collected on the leases we had in place at that time (the annualized "in-place rents") from the APW Group assets was approximately \$117.9 million.
-For a definition of annualized in-place rents and a comparison to the most directly comparable financial measure determined in accordance with generally accepted accounting principles in the United States ("GAAP"), revenue, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measures"
+As of December 31, 2022 and 2021, we had interests in 9,188 and 8,186 leases that generate rents for us, respectively.
+These leases related to properties that were situated on 7,024 and 6,211 different communications sites, respectively, throughout the United States and 20 other countries.
+Our revenue was \$135.5 million for the year ended December 31, 2022.
+As of December 31, 2022, annualized contractual revenue from the rents expected to be collected on the leases we had in place at that time (the annualized "in-place rents") from AP Wireless assets was approximately \$157.6 million.
+For a definition of annualized in-place rents and a comparison to the most directly comparable financial measure determined in accordance with generally accepted accounting principles in the United States ("GAAP") revenue, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measures".

 We believe that our business model and the nature of our assets provides us with stable, predictable and growing cash flow.
 First, we seek to acquire real property interests and rental streams subject to triple net or effectively triple net lease arrangements, whereby most taxes, utilities, maintenance costs and insurance are the responsibility of either the owner of the communications infrastructure or the property owner.
 Furthermore, Tenant Leases contain contractual rent increase clauses, or "rent escalators", that are tied to a local consumer price index ("CPI"), subject to open market valuation ("OMV") or at a fixed rate of increase, typically at approximately 3%.
-As a percentage of revenue for the year ended December 31, 2021 and as a percentage of annualized in-place rents as of December 31, 2021, approximately 98% of our Tenant Leases had contractual rent escalators.
-Approximately 76% (as a percentage of revenue for the year ended December 31, 2021) and 78% (as a percentage of annualized in-place rents as of December 31, 2021) of our Tenant Lease contractual rent escalators were either tied to a local CPI or subject to OMV, and the remainder were fixed escalators.
-In addition, the APW Group has historically experienced low annual churn as a percentage of revenue, ranging from 1% to 2%, primarily due to the significant network challenges and expenses incurred by owners of communications infrastructure in connection with the relocation of these infrastructure assets to alternative sites.
+As a percentage of revenue for the year ended December 31, 2022 and as a percentage of annualized in-place rents as of December 31, 2022, approximately 99% of our Tenant Leases had contractual rent escalators.
+Approximately 79% (as a percentage of revenue for the year ended December 31, 2022) of our Tenant Lease contractual rent escalators were either tied to a local CPI or subject to OMV, and the remainder were fixed escalators.
+In addition, AP Wireless has historically experienced low annual churn as a percentage of revenue, ranging from 1% to 1.5%, primarily due to the significant network challenges and expenses incurred by owners of communications infrastructure in connection with the relocation of these infrastructure assets to alternative sites.
 Finally, we seek to obtain the ability to negotiate amendments and renewals of our Tenant Leases, thereby providing us with additional recurring revenue and one-time fees.